-Please follow the links below and make sure that you install all the required software packages.
+Please follow the links below and make sure that you install all the required software packages (why we ask you to do this).
 Note that, e.g., a working Python executable on your laptop is not sufficient - a version greater than 3.4 is strongly recommended and a number of extra packages need to be installed as detailed on the Python installation page.

 Tæknigarður, room 227 (2nd floor), University of Iceland.

 Free of charge.

 The aim of this course is to demonstrate to and familiarize the workshop participants with best practices and tools in modern research software development.
 The main focus is on professional tools for efficiently developing and maintaining research software.
 Since most research code is developed in a collaborative setting, we will discuss tools and workflows which facilitate this process.
 Most of the content is also relevant to a single developer.

 Note that a workshop covering HPC topics will be held on June 13-15, see Nordic High Performance Computing & Applications Workshop.
 While both are funded by NeIC, the topics and trainers are different.

 Are you doing any of these things below:

 If yes, then this course is for you.
 Most participants are not "professional code developers" or computer scientists.